hapax/hapax.github.io/assets/teaching.md

   influential book on political philosophy of the 20th century.
 - "The Mathematical Unconscious" (1981), Seymour Papert.
 In *Aesthetics in Science*, ed.
 Judith Weschler.
-A perceptive essay on aesthetics and mathematical intuition from an AI giant.
+A perceptive essay on aesthetics and mathematical intuition from one of the giants of old-school AI.